Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 ### Project Code Lives in a Package Folder

 Under the project root, we will have a single folder to contain all of our project classes, one class per `.py` file.
 We refer to this folder as the **package folder**.
 At the start of a project, when we don't have many class files, we might put them all directly in the package folder.
 But as the project becomes more complex, we can add subfolders to further group together related class files.

+In the above example, the package folder is `project_package_name`.

 There are also a number of special files that can be placed in the package folder.